 The EPC not only gives its members, decision-makers in Brussels and beyond, and the public at large the tools to understand the complex world of EU politics, but also the opportunity to actively help shape developments on the European stage.

-The EPC's work is organised under four flagship programmes addressing the key challenges facing the EU:
+The EPC's work is organised under five flagship programmes addressing the key challenges facing the EU:

 The EPC's multi-constituency approach, involving its broad-based members in all its debates and in shaping its policy recommendations, ensures a broad foundation for the programmes and a solid link to the 'real world' of EU politics.